 I am obsessed with honey butter.
 I would put it on everything if I could!
 It’s really easy and whips up in minutes.
 You could eat it straight out of the bowl and I totally wouldn’t judge you.

 The key to a good compound butter is to let the butter come to room temperature.
 This way it can whip up nice and fluffy before adding the flavorings.
-You can vary the flavor of your honey butter by adding different varieties of honey or other flavorings.
+You can vary the flavor by adding different varieties of honey, a pinch of ground cinnamon or a splash of vanilla extract.
 Be sure to scroll down to check out some of our favorite additions.

 - Toast, muffins, bagels, Beer Bread – just a simple spread to sweeten up your snacks.